 Just like scientific papers are starting to become openly accessible, we are now working to make learning materials openly accessible.

 We are a social enterprise, because we are not in education to make money.
 We started as teachers ourselves, noticing ways in which digital tools can help us create more flexible and more personal approaches.
 We wanted to help our own students learn better, more efficiently and support teachers by creating more space for them to offer stimulating activities.
 That is why we started the Grasple platform: an easy-to-use platform where teachers can find, edit, and share open learning materials.
 They can share them with other educators and with students so they can practice at their own time and pace.

 We do not rely on ads or a few wealthy donors.
 Instead, we believe it’s best to rely on a sustainable open business model.
 Our model is that we do not charge for content, making it open to everyone with an internet connection.
 Universities and schools who want to integrate the material into their formal education offering, can opt to purchase additional LMS integrations, functionalities and dedicated support.
 This way, we can provide the best service and support to universities and schools, while keeping the knowledge open for everyone.

 Since 2014, we have helped dozens of institutions.
 We started in the Netherlands, where we are now the leading open practice platform, serving around 30% of Higher Education institutions.
 For the first years we have politely declined to work with institutions from other countries, as we believe our existing customers required our dedicated focus.
 This strategy is paying off, as we now have long-term agreements with universities, such as Utrecht University, the largest university in the Netherlands (you can read their customer story here).
 We are now opening up our services to universities from the Nordics, Australia and the UK.

 Want to learn more about how we help universities and schools?
 Please contact us; we’re happy to exchange thoughts.

-CEO of Grasple
+Founders of Grasple